VingtCinq/python-mailchimp/README.rst

 Pagination
 ~~~~~~~~~~

 Simply add ``count`` and ``offset`` arguments in your function.
-The
+The count
-count is how many records to return, the offset is how many records to
+is how many records to return, the offset is how many records to skip.
-skip.
-For endpoints that allow the pagination parameters, the all()
+For endpoints that allow the pagination parameters, the all() method
-method has an additional boolean ``get_all`` argument that will loop
+has two additional booleans: ``get_all`` and ``iterate``.
+By default
-through all records until the API no longer returns any to get all
-records without manually performing an additional query.
-By default,
-count is 10 and offset is 0 for all endpoints that support it.
-The
-``get_all`` parameter on the all() method on any endpoint defaults to
-false, which follows the values that are provided in the call, and using
+``count`` defaults to 10 and ``offset`` to 0.
+Setting either ``get_all`` or
-``get_all=True`` will ignore the provided count and offset to ensure
+``iterate`` to true will ignore both ``count`` and ``offset``.
+Setting
+``iterate`` and ``get_all`` both to true will result in a ``ValueError``.

+The ``iterate`` argument will cause the method to return a generator
+allowing the caller to iterate over each page without having to handle
+the pagination.

+The ``get_all`` will collect all values and return them as a single result.
-that all records are returned.
-When using get_all, the count will be
+When using get_all, the count will be 5000, to fetch large
-5000, to fetch large numbers of records without flooding the system with
+numbers of records without flooding the system with requests.
+The large
-requests.
-The large size of count should not impact calls which are
+size of count should not impact calls which are expected to return a
-expected to return a very small number of records, and should improve
+very small number of records, and should improve performance for calls
-performance for calls where fetching 5000 records would only provide a
+where fetching 5000 records would only provide a fraction by preventing
-fraction by preventing the delay of making a huge number of requests.
+the delay of making a huge number of requests.

 ::